hachmannlab/chemlg/README.md

 ChemLG is based upon work supported by the U.S. National Science Foundation under grant #OAC-1751161.
 It was also supported by start-up funds provided by UB's School of Engineering and Applied Science and UB's Department of Chemical and Biological Engineering, the New York State Center of Excellence in Materials Informatics through seed grant #1140384-8-75163, and the U.S. Department of Energy under grant #DE-SC0017193.

 ## License and Copyright:
-ChemLG is copyright (C) 2015-2018 Johannes Hachmann and Mohammad Atif Faiz Afzal, all rights reserved.
+ChemLG is copyright (C) 2015-2020 Johannes Hachmann and Mohammad Atif Faiz Afzal, all rights reserved.
 ChemLG is distributed under 3-Clause BSD License (https://opensource.org/licenses/BSD-3-Clause).

-(C) 2015-2018 Johannes Hachmann, Mohammad Atif Faiz Afzal University at Buffalo - The State University of New York (UB)
+University at Buffalo - The State University of New York (UB)
 Contact: hachmann@buffalo.edu, m27@buffalo.edu
 http://hachmannlab.cbe.buffalo.edu